Nova (Richard Rider): Original series

 When the last surviving member of the planet Xandar's elite Nova Corps, Rhomann Dey, is dying, he selects New York high school student Richard Rider to replace him.
 Rider is given the uniform and powers of a Nova Centurion, but little instruction on how to use them.
 Calling himself Nova, Rider becomes a superhero, fighting costumed supervillains such as the Condor, Powerhouse, Diamondhead, the Corruptor, and the Sphinx, and teaming with heroes such as Spider-Man and Thor.
 He initially hides his identity, but later reveals it to his family.

 Rider discovers Dey's spaceship orbiting Earth and uses it to journey to Xandar with Doctor Sun, Powerhouse, Comet, the Crimebuster and the Sphinx, where they join the Xandarians' war against the Skrulls.
 With the help of Rom the Space Knight, the Skrulls are defeated.
 Wanting to return to Earth, Rider is released from his duties on Xandar and relinquishes his powers.

 The New Warriors

 Upon his return to Earth, Rider struggles to readjust due to his failure to complete high school.
-Unknown to him, the planet Xandar is destroyed in an attack by the space pirate Nebula.
+Unknown to him, Xandar is destroyed in an attack by the space pirate Nebula.
 With the help of Night Thrasher, Rider regains his powers and joins the New Warriors superhero team, where he becomes close friends with Speedball.
 Richard briefly dates Yale student Laura Dunham and teammate Namorita.